-Whatever you choose, your family is bound to have fun, learn something different, and make new memories.
-Here is our list of some of the best ways to keep your family happily entertained this month.
+Whatever you choose, your family is bound to have fun, learn something, and make memories.
+Here then is our list of the best ways to keep your family entertained in this back-to-school month.

 Remember, our Long Island Events Calendar is updated regularly, so check often for the latest in fun, family-friendly events.
-Don't miss our fall guide to family fun, and for the most up-to-date news, sign up for our FREE newsletters.
+Don't miss our Fall Family Fun Guide, and for the most up-to-date news sign up for our FREE newsletters.

-Watch as Native American culture comes alive at the Shinnecock Indian Powwow.
+Native American culture comes alive at the annual Shinnecock Indian Powwow.
 Photo courtesy of the tribe

 Shinnecock Indian Powwow — Southampton